A “whisper network” is what it’s called when people quietly, privately, warn one another about other people who are dangerous.

 You shouldn’t pressure other people to report, and you definitely shouldn’t report what happened to someone else without their permission.

-But if you’re finding there’s a person in your circles who’s repeatedly harassing people, it’s worth having a conversation inside the network about whether it’s time to report them.
+But if you’re finding there’s a person in your circles who’s repeatedly harassing people, it’s worth having a conversation inside the network about whether it’s time to report.